-- " The Association reports that it is well-catered for at Gundary. - " Storage is not an issue due to access to the new compound at the rear of the sporting amenities building. - " The area left vacant by the demolition of the building in the south-east corner of the hockey area could be developed as additional turf for hockey activities. - " Closer parking opportunities would be well-received, particularly if hockey can achieve participation growth in coming years. - " Additional bench seating and a shelter would benefit spectators, officials and players.
+- " The Association reports that it is well-catered for. - " Storage is not an issue due to the new compound at the rear of the sporting amenities building. - " The area left vacant by the demolition of the building in the south-east corner of the hockey area could be developed as additional turf for hockey activities. - " Closer parking opportunities would be well-received, particularly if hockey can achieve participation growth in coming years. - " Additional bench seating and a shelter would benefit spectators, officials and players. - " At least a 1500mm fence is requested around Field 7 to prevent inappropriate use and damage to the field surface.